 So hop aboard!
 This train is headed around the park and is a great way to see things (and save you some steps!)

-This really isn’t hard to do, in fact, mickey ears and fun hats are everywhere at Disney World!
+This really isn’t hard to do, in fact, mickey ears and fun hats and nifty trinkets are everywhere at Disney World!

 There are entire books dedicated to Hidden Mickeys (don’t look! it’s cheating! just kidding they are super helpful) because it is such a fun thing to do!